CRO Strategy Intermediate

 Every change should be a tested hypothesis: “Because [observation], we believe [change] will improve [metric] by [amount] for [audience].”

-Use A/B testing for any page that receives sufficient traffic (1,000+ visits/week).
-For lower-traffic pages, implement directly and measure before/after.
+Use A/B testing for pages that receive sufficient traffic (1,000+ visits/week).
+For lower-traffic pages, implement directly and measure before/after using statistical process control methods.
+See A/B Testing Best Practices for the full testing protocol.

 Step 5: Compound wins over time